 Contact an Oklahoma City Nursing Home Planning Attorney

 For additional information, please join us for an upcoming FREE seminar.
-If you have questions or concerns about nursing home planning, contact an experienced Oklahoma City estate planning attorney at Parman & Easterday by calling 405-843-6100 or 913-385-9400 to schedule your appointment today.
+If you have questions or concerns about nursing home planning, contact an experienced Oklahoma City estate planning attorney at Parman & Easterday by calling 405-843-6100 to schedule your appointment today.

 Nationwide, the average cost of a year in LTC was over $100,000 for 2019 – and Medicare will not cover the cost of that care.
 Although Medicaid will help with LTC costs, you need to plan ahead to ensure you qualify without losing your retirement nest egg.